-A summary of research misconduct allegations was first published in 2013.
+The University first published a summary of research misconduct allegations in 2013.
 The aggregated record keeping of research misconduct allegations began in 2010.
-As required by RCUK, figures are provided for the past 3 completed academic years with year 1 representing the most recently completed year (Year 1: 2015-16, Year 2: 2014-15, Year 3: 2013-14).
+As required by UK Research and Innovation and Research England, figures are provided for the past 3 completed academic years with year 1 representing the most recently completed year (Year 1: 2019-20, Year 2: 2018-19, Year 3: 2017-18).
 'Academic years' refers to the period 1 October to 31 September.